Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

-To qualify for University degrees, baccalaureate candidates are required to obtain a 2.00 (C) average in their total course of study; to complete a minimum of 120 semester credits; to fulfill the minimum residency requirement designated for University day courses and for each major; to satisfy the regulations and academic standards of the colleges that exercise jurisdiction over the degrees for which they are matriculating; to complete all curriculum requirements and minimum averages in majors specified by the college in which they are enrolled and department(s) in which they are majoring; and to complete the University Core Curriculum requirements.
+To qualify for university degrees, baccalaureate candidates are required to obtain a 2.000 (C) average in their total course of study; to complete a minimum of 120 semester credits; to fulfill the minimum residency requirement designated for university day courses and for each major; to satisfy the regulations and academic standards of the colleges that exercise jurisdiction over the degrees for which they are matriculating; to complete all curriculum requirements and minimum averages in majors specified by the college in which they are enrolled and department(s) in which they are majoring; and to complete the university Core Curriculum requirements.

-Options for second majors and minor studies are permitted as specified below:
+Options for second major and minor studies are permitted as specified below:

 Declaring and Changing Major